uscensusbureau/the-opportunity-project/pages/home.md

 # get involved
 get_involved:
   title-image: photos/get-involved.png
-  title-image-alt: Man seated holding a microphone and smiling, with people seated at other tables in the background
+  title-image-alt: Man speaking into microphone at a user engagement workshop hosted by The Opportunity Project
   title: Get Involved
   subtitle:
     - p: Join a community of hundreds working to transform America’s data into America’s innovation.